Fields of Study: Humanities, Science, Social Sciences

 The academic component of this program is a combination of the full-time (35-40 hours per week) internship and an integrated course that culminates in a written paper.

 Your internship placement may be at an innovative start-up, a global or multinational company, or a nonprofit organization.
 You can choose from a variety of industry sectors, including:

-- Communications: Advertising, publishing, marketing, public relations, design, or media
+- Communications: Advertising, marketing, public relations, print & digital journalism, and publishing

 Unique study opportunities

 - Explore the professional working world of Cape Town through organizational site visits, industry networking events, and guest lectures.

 - Take part in professional workshops to gain international business, networking, and interviewing skills.

 - Develop effective intercultural skills through a personal development plan.

 Language Study: None